boltops-tools/lono/docs/_docs/conventions/camelizer.md

       GroupDescription: demo security group
 ```

-It may appear that this is simply better code.
-However, you'll eventually run into edge-case camelization bugs.
-Or you'll end up using a construct like `DependsOn` or `Condition` which requires converting back and forth between underscore and CamelCase.
+Be wary of the allure.
+Though it may look like better code.
+You'll eventually run into annoying edge-case, and the mental overhead is more than it seems.
+You'll end up having to convert back and forth between underscore and CamelCase form.

-Maybe when the auto-camelization elimates enough of edge-cases, then auto-camelization may be preferred again.
-Until then auto-camelization is recommended to be disabled.
+Maybe one day, when the auto-camelization eliminates enough of edge-cases, then auto-camelization may be preferred again.
+Until then auto-camelization is strongly recommended to be disabled.

 ## Overriding Special Cases